frankaburns/mathLesson/README.md

 ## Development

-The Sarah Math was developed in a Linux environment using the Java Language and the Android Studio <version> build environment.
+The Math Lesson was developed in a Linux environment using the Java Language and the Android Studio <version> build environment.

-### Building Sarah Math
+### Building Math Lesson

 #### To build and upload to your connected bench, (in docker, in service directory)